Research & Roadmap

 Phase 1

-Sniff-only detection with personalized calibration (current)
+Sniff and throat-clear awareness with personalized calibration (current)

 -